Manage your dotfiles across multiple machines, securely.

 What are chezmoi’s key features?

-text/templatesyntax).
-Predefined variables allow you to change behaviour depending on operating system, architecture, and hostname.
+variables allow you to change behavior depending on operating system,

 I already have a system to manage my dotfiles, why should I use chezmoi?